A Guide to Harvesting Zinnia Seeds

 Now that you’ve successfully harvested and dried your zinnia seeds, it’s time to save them for future planting.

-Place the seeds in a labeled envelope or an airtight container.
+Place the seeds in a labeled envelopes, organza bags or a container that has some breathability.
 Don’t forget to note the zinnia varieties and the year you harvested them so you can keep track of your seed collection.

 Also, I have noticed that the pink and purple variety tend to be more dominant.
 And even if you harvest seeds from a certain color or variety, they are not always guaranteed to come back as that color.